 What is the cause?
 After searching around the internet it looks like I am not the only one who is obsessed with or questioning why they are so enthralled by cold, crunchy ice.
 The most probable is a disorder called pica.
 Other causes could be an iron deficiency and if focused on ice only it could mean that you are trying to self-soothe.

 What is Pica?

-Pica is the act of eating non-food items like dirt, ice and paint which have no nutritional value.
-Outside of pregnancy it is a serious issue and is likely related to a mental health disorder such as a compulsive, obsessive behavior which would likely be a common symptom of bipolar.
-Inside of pregnancy it can be your bodies way of begging for a different kind of nutrition than is being offered.
+Pica is the act of eating non-food items like dirt, ice, and paint which have no nutritional value.
+Outside of pregnancy it is a serious issue and is likely related to a mental health disorder such as a compulsive, obsessive behavior.
+Inside of pregnancy, it can be your bodies way of begging for a different kind of nutrition that is being offered.
 Pica is a serious disorder and should not be taken lightly.
 If you are pregnant, however, pica is likely a temporary disorder that will disappear after birth.